Azure/azure-docs-sdk-java/docs-ref-conceptual/java-supported-jdk-runtime.md

 # Get Java JDK downloads and support when developing for Azure

 Java developers on Azure and Azure Stack can build and run production Java applications using [Azul Systems Zulu Enterprise builds of OpenJDK](https://www.azul.com/downloads/azure-only/zulu/) without incurring additional support costs.
-If you’re currently running Java apps with other JDKs, consider migrating to Zulu on Azure for free support and maintenance.
+You can use any Java runtime you want on Azure, but when you use Zulu you get free maintenance updates and can create support issues with Microsoft with a  [qualified Azure support plan](https://azure.microsoft.com/support/plans/).

 ## Supported Java versions and update schedule